Look, she says and lifts her shirt

 observing her belly and legs.
 Look

-at my body, what the fever did
+at my body, what the fever did, so I look

 and see her: a mottled gosling